alexandr-g/alex-blog/content/posts/2019-11-30/index.md

   - react custom hooks
 ---

-Imagine having two deeply nested React components down in the three which should know about the same state.
+Imagine having two deeply nested React components down in the components tree which should know about the same state.

 There are multiple ways to solve this problem.
 You can use Redux store or a relatively new `useContext()` React hook for this.
 A real-world example would be when you have a component that is responsible for controlling a side panel/bar.
 Your sidebar is located inside two different components that don't know about each other.
 You can open/close the sidebar and you want to remember its "state".